 Industry

-Exploring the Heart of Modern Society: Unveiling the Production of Crucial Semiconductor Lithography Systems!<New recruits dive into Nikon’s current manufacturing process. vol.2>
+Exploring the Heart of Modern Society: Unveiling the Production of Crucial Semiconductor Lithography Systems!<New recruits dive into Nikon’s current manufacturing process.
+Vol.2>

 Semiconductors, the cutting-edge technology of our time, are essential components embedded in our daily lives – from smartphones and PCs to home appliances and cars.
 Beyond powering digital home devices, Semiconductors are not just indispensable for digital home appliances, they serve as the backbone for a wide range of technologies, including video processing, autonomous driving, and AI applications.